Siouxland Forecast: April 26, 2020

 Then tonight we are looking at partly cloudy skies overnight with light winds as we fall to a low of 50 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 5:30 and 10 p.m. to see when we will see rain on Tuesday.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when we will see rain on Tuesday.